NemoInfo/woxel/README.md

 # woxel
 Web compatible voxel rendering engine. <br/>
 The engine uses the VDB345[^1] data structure.
-It then performs HDDA[^3] in compute shaders to render the model.
+It then performs a custom DDA based on the HDDA[^3] paper, combined with a grid SDF, in compute shaders, to render the model.

 ![](photos/woxel_dragon.png)